AFM-SPM/TopoStats/docs/advanced/flattening.md

 “saddle” trends in the data.
 We could do all of these at the same time, but we like to be able to see the iterative differences.

-## Scar removal
+## Scar removal (optional)

-We then run scar removal on the image.
-This is a special function that detects scars (long, thin, bright / dark streaks in the data, caused by physical problems in the AFM process).
+We then optionally run scar removal on the image.
+This is a special function that detects scars - long, thin, bright / dark streaks in the data, caused by physical problems in the AFM process.
+They are found by the parameters; `threshold_low` and `threshold_high` identifying great height changes between rows, and filtered for scars via `max_scar_width` and `min_scar_length` in pixel lengths.
 We are using a different image here as an example since our lovely minicircles.spm image doesn’t have any scars.

 ![scarred image](../_static/images/flattening/flattening_scarred_image.png)